njmittet/learning-kotlin/README.md

 ### let

-Executes a code block and returns the result the last expression.
-The context object is accessed with the `lambda argument` `it` and the return values is a `lambda result`. `Let` is an `extension function`:
+`let` is an `extension function` that executes a code block and returns the result the last expression.
+The context object is accessed with the `lambda argument` `it`.
+The return values is the `lambda result`.

 ```kt
 val isEmpty = "myString".let {